Horseback Riders Embark on a Journey to Well-Being

 Pavie X., “The Body as the Subject of Spiritual Exercises,” *Sociétés*, 2014/3 (No. 125), pp. 69–79.

 Queval, I. (2001).
-The sports culture of pushing one’s limits: between health and performance, the quest for well-being and the quest for excellence.
+The Sports Culture of Pushing One’s Limits: Between Health and Performance, the Quest for Good and the Quest for Better.
 Les Cahiers de l’INSEP (No. 31), pp. 49–59.

 Siau, Véronique (2007), “Outdoor Sports and Regional Attractiveness,” *Pour* (No. 194), pp. 13–20.

 Van Pachterbeke, M. (2011).
-Meaning and Well-Being in Relation to Open-Mindedness in the Existential, Ideological, and Moral Domains.
+Meaning and Well-Being: A Study of Open-Mindedness in the Existential, Ideological, and Moral Realms.
 Doctoral dissertation.
 UCL-Catholic University of Louvain.

 | Last Name, First Name | Experience in the equestrian tourism industry | Interest |